jaywink/diaspora-juju/README.md

 ## Database

 If you don't already have one, you also need to deploy a database.
+Here we are currently restricting ourselves to PostgreSQL.

+To deploy just a plain database, you can do as follows:

+    juju deploy postgresql

+Optionally add `--to=0` to the command to deploy it to the Juju state machine.

+### Database storage

+*Totally optionally not-relating-to-diaspora section below*

-First, make sure your database has enough storage space.
-If needed, deploy `block-storage-broker` to handle that part (OpenStack or EC2 only).
-It makes sense to deploy this to machine 0 (the Juju state machine).
-If you want the DB also on the state machine, add `--to 0` to that command too.
-If you have enough HD on the instance running the DB, skip the rest of this section and just do `juju deploy postgresql`.
+If you are on OpenStack or EC2 and want to attach a volume to the database automatically, `block-storage-broker` and `storage` to handle that part.
+It makes sense to deploy block-storage-broker to machine 0 (the Juju state machine).

 Unfortunately, currently the `block-storage-broker` charm doesn't work for `trusty` - but I pulled a branch together combining fixes from the `precise` branch.
 To use that, you need [Bazaar](https://help.ubuntu.com/14.04/serverguide/bazaar.html) installed, then in a suitable working path:

     mkdir trusty
-    bzr branch lp:~jaywink/charms/trusty/block-storage-broker/fix-for-trusty trusty/block-storage-broker
+    bzr checkout lp:~jaywink/charms/trusty/block-storage-broker/fix-for-trusty trusty/block-storage-broker

+Check out also a fixed version of `storage`:

+    bzr checkout lp:~jaywink/charms/trusty/storage/fix-fstab-mount trusty/storage

-Create a config file [specifying the necessary](https://jujucharms.com/~lazypower/trusty/block-storage-broker-0/?text=block-storage-broker#configuration) authorization details and then
+Create a .yml config file [specifying the necessary](https://jujucharms.com/~lazypower/trusty/block-storage-broker-0/?text=block-storage-broker#configuration) authorization details, for example as follows:

+    block-storage-broker:
+      default_volume_size: 10
+      endpoint: (openstack/ec2 api endpoint)
+      key: (openstack/ec2 api username/key)
+      secret: (openstack/ec2 api secret)
+      region: (region)
+      tenant: (tenant)
+    storage:
+      provider: block-storage-broker
+      volume_size: 10

+Then;

     juju deploy --repository=<path to working dir> local:trusty/block-storage-broker --to=0 --config=<path to config file>

-Deploy `storage` (to handle actual postgresql data routing to volumes):

-    juju deploy ~lazypower/trusty/storage-0
+    juju deploy --repository=<path to working dir> local:trusty/storage --config=<path to config file>

 Then, deploy the database:

     juju deploy postgresql
     juju add-relation postgresql storage
     juju add-relation storage block-storage-broker
-    juju set storage provider=block-storage-broker

 In theory you should soon get a volume attached to the postgresql machine automatically.
 If this does not happen, check `juju debug-log`.